amogh18t/System-Programming/README.md

 - Inter-process communication: Implementing communication between processes using methods like pipes, message queues, shared memory, etc.
 - Device management: Writing device drivers, managing I/O devices.

-1. main.c: This is a C source file, but without more context, it's hard to determine its purpose.
+1. main.c: This is a C source file.

 2. Demand_Paging: This directory contains a project related to demand paging, a method of managing computer memory in operating systems.
 The README.md file in this directory should provide more details.